SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

   CONTAINER ();
   ~~~

-- Move and Copy constructors, defaulted/noexcept, since they all just propagate this to their underlying base class (Iterable<>) and this just increments or adjusts reference counts as appopriate.
+- Move and Copy constructors, defaulted/noexcept, since they all just propagate this to their underlying base class (Iterable<>) and this just increments or adjusts reference counts as appropriate.

     ~~~
     CONTAINER (CONTAINER&& src) noexcept      = default;